angelwing888/Amitys-Dawn-Catfe/README.md

 (10 points) Game synopsis, objective, and brief description of mechanics

+Synopsis:

 Amity's Dawn Catfé is a café simulator where the player recieves cat customers and takes their order.
+Progress through timed levels and upgrade the café or relax with an infinite leisure mode where the player can serve drinks for as long as they want.
+Players can make and serve drinks to the cats before the time is up, and unlock new drinks as the game continues.
+As the player progresses, more customers will come while demanding more complex drinks.
+Become the greatest barista known to cats, and maybe they'll allow pets in return!

+Objective:

+The objective of the game is to correctly make the orders of all customers before the timer ends and recieve enough points to progress to the next level.

+Description of Mechanics:

-The main game is structured under a timed level system, while there's another infinite leisure mode where the player can serve drinks for as long as they want.
-Following instructions on screen, they must make different coffee drinks in the correct order and proportions of espresso, steamed milk, and milk foam, along with syrups for flavoring.
-Then, the player must navigate through the cafe to take the order to the customer, who will give a score based on how well the player did.
-A sufficient score will allow the player to progress to the next level, unlocking new drinks along the way.
+The player will have to interact with new customers to add their order to the list.
+They must return behind the counter and interact with the coffee machine to bring up the barista menu, which has instructions to create each drink.
+Following instructions, they must select different options in the correct order and proportions of espresso, steamed milk, and milk foam, along with syrups for flavoring.
+Then, the player must move through the cafe and remember which drink belongs to which customer.
+If the drink is made correctly and is brought to the right customer, the player gets full points.
+If the player was successful within a short amount of time, the player can pet the cat and recieve extra points.
+If the player brought the drink to the right cat but the drink is incorrect, they get half points.
+If it's the wrong cat, they get no points.
+Additional tasks like collecting cups will add to the overall score.
 If any cats are left in the cafe, when the timer is up, points will be lost.
-Additional points can be gained by cleaning tables and getting drinks to customers quickly.
-Progress through the levels, upgrade the cafe, and appease the furry customers!
+Upon reaching the required point threshold, the player can proceed to the next level.
+Upgrading the cafe in later levels will add tools to speed along the process.

 (10 points) Conceptual mock-ups of the game to demonstrate the mechanics